January 17, 2024

 “To keep you healthy while on your medication, always remember to eat well to boost your immunity, by including vegetables like malakwang, nakati, boo, and protein-rich foods like fish, meat, and eggs in your diet.”

-RHITES-N, Acholi was one of five USAID activities in Uganda focused on comprehensive regional health and HIV/AIDS programs that used an integrated health system strengthening approach for primary health care.
-We are proud of our role providing high-quality learning, training of health workers, and revitalization of systems for health facilities and our technical assistance for HIV/AIDS, TB, malaria, family planning (FP), and nutrition services to improve health and wellbeing in Acholi.
+Panagora is proud of our role providing high-quality learning; training of health workers, revitalization of systems for health facilities; technical assistance for HIV/AIDS, TB, malaria, and family planning (FP); and nutrition services to improve health and wellbeing in Acholi.

-The activity worked closely with three local partners to integrate a collaborating, learning and adapting (CLA) approach throughout their work and processes.
-The three organizations, the Local Partner Health Service (LPHS) Ankole and Acholi, Gulu Women Economic Development and Globalisation (GWED-G), and Gulu Regional Referral Hospital, participated in a CLA orientation, a CLA maturity self-assessment, and action plan development process.
+The activity worked closely with three local partners—the Local Partner Health Service (LPHS) Ankole and Acholi, Gulu Women Economic Development and Globalisation (GWED-G), and Gulu Regional Referral Hospital—to integrate a collaborating, learning and adapting (CLA) approach throughout their work and processes.

 Village health teams and community health workers were essential partners throughout the activity.
 RHITES-N, Acholi provided training and educational resources for health workers across the spectrum of services including TB treatment follow up, testing for sexually transmitted infections (STIs), contraception counseling, identification of clients for HIV pre-exposure prophylaxis (PrEP), and referrals, to name a few.
 A better-resourced community health workforce helps communities access more convenient and affordable health services.
 This is critical for women seeking services like contraception or HIV services.